Empirical View

-Vaccinations greatly reduced the prevalence of diseases and the low price of vaccines continues to improve the health of millions around the world.
+Vaccinations greatly reduced the prevalence of diseases and continues to be important for global health today.
+The low price of vaccines made them especially attractive as a way to improve global health and vaccines reached billions of people around the world.

 # Empirical View

-# The reduction of disease in the USA
+# The reduction of diseases after the introduction of vaccines

-Reduction of cases and deaths of vaccine-preventable diseases in the United States after the introduction of the vaccine3
+Reduction of cases and deaths of vaccine-preventable diseases in the United States after the introduction of the vaccine1

 |Disease||Number of Annual Prevaccine Cases||Number of Annual Postvaccine Cases||Reduction of Cases after Vaccine Introduction (in %)|